Sunday, November 3, 2024

 General or non horror people content warning- gore (though much less than the others in the franchise).
 Also jump scares and people using their phone as phone.
 STRONG parallel proto Me Too vibes.

-Short review- again not spoilers that this features Sidney, Dewey, and Gail- they are on the posters and this is the point at which they are basically the final trinity of the Scream franchise but from here on out, no giving away who survives (yes there are more Screams coming and though there are some posters with characters on for 4-6 but the main ones didn't have them).
-This film is written off by a lot of people who love horror as the violence is toned down and the humour dialled up.
-Personally I have a soft spot for it between Parker Posey's amazingly OTT performance which is one of my favourites of the franchise, Carrie Fisher's cameo (the cameos in this film aren't needed but I love them), and the way in which it as a film produced by the Weinsteins has a critique of abuse of young actors by producers (including one of the stars of this very franchise, Rose McGowan, by Harvey Weinstein).
+Short review- again not spoilers that this features Sidney, Dewey, and Gail- they are on the posters and this is the point at which they are basically the final trinity of the Scream franchise but from here on out, no giving away who survives (yes there are more Screams coming and though there are some posters with characters on for 4-6, the main posters didn't feature them).
+This film is written off by a lot of people who love horror as the violence is toned down and the humour dialed up.
+Personally I have a soft spot for it between Parker Posey's amazingly OTT performance (one of my favourite performances of the franchise), Carrie Fisher's cameo (the cameos in this film aren't needed but I love them), and the way in which it, as a film produced by the Weinsteins, has a critique of abuse of young actors by producers (when MeToo happened one of the stars of this very franchise, Rose McGowan, spoke about her abuse at the hands of Harvey Weinstein).
 I will own it is a weaker film than most of the franchise (though it is not my least favourite) but it still will always have a place in any regular rewatch of this franchise for me.

 New to me or not- again not new to me.
 I have rewatched it many times and saw it at the cinema when it was first released.